sungyoungmoon/sungyoung/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a senior Computer Science student at the University of California, San Diego, preparing to transition from academia to the tech industry.
-Through both theoretical foundations and practical applications, I have gained experience in software engineering, web development, and data analysis.
-I have participated in various class projects and have also pursued personal projects.
+# About in main page!!!!!!!!!!!!!!!!!!!!!
+# Edit here !!!!!!

+I’m a recent Computer Science graduate from UC San Diego with experience in software testing, system security, and programming through both coursework and hands-on projects.
+I’m actively seeking full-time opportunities as a Software QA Engineer, SDET, Security Engineer, or Software Engineer in San Diego or other locations.
+I enjoy solving complex problems and building reliable, high-quality software.
+I'm always open to new opportunities and connections.

 {style="text-align: justify;"}